 So please look after your own smile...it's precious.

-Hi, I'm Janice, my diagnosis was on 24th February 2015 following my surgery on 2nd February 2015 to remove a suspicious cyst off my ovary.
+"I was diagnosed with ovarian cancer on 24th February 2015 following surgery on 2nd February 2015 to remove a suspicious cyst off my ovary.

 My husband Phil and I were taken to a room to talk it through with the specialist nurse and it was then I broke down crying.
-All I could think about was my family, what happens if I die.
-You have all these fears and emotions running round in your head that you feel alone and like you have messed up bad.
-All I heard at appointments was the bad words not the good so I was pleased my husband paid attention to it all as I was numb for the first weeks after.
-My family were amazingly supportive and it was hard for them to however, I handled Chemotherapy like it never touched me so that helped them I think.
-Having Maggie’s is so amazing because there was nowhere to go and waiting around was hard.
-The Centre is there for us all, patients and families and the support there is just what's needed.
-Its beautiful and relaxing so being there will help so many people.
-I am very proud to be a model and speaker for Maggie’s and feel that this is a positive outcome of my illness to help others.
+All I could think about was my family.
+You have all these fears and emotions running round in your head that you feel alone and like it's all your fault.
+All I heard was the bad words not the good ones, so I was pleased my husband paid attention as I was completely numb.
+My family were amazingly supportive even though it was hard for them.
+Having a Maggie’s here in Manchester is so amazing because there was nowhere to go when I was diagnosed and the waiting around was hard.

 When I was first diagnosed seventeen years ago with Leiomyosarcoma a rare cancer.
 I felt totally isolated and scared of what the future might hold.
 There were several re-occurrences and numerous bouts of surgery over the years, before the cancer metastesized to both lungs.
 My terminal diagnosis has only made me more determined to live my life to the full.